OWN YOUR RV LOT

-[ED: If your daughter or son happens to own in such a location, or if you can purchase a home and rent the house for
+If your child happens to own in such a location, or if you can purchase a home and rent the house for

 you maintain contact with old friends and family before you take off again.
 Such real estate can be a good investment and

-provide a home base for your RV travels.
-Don’t over look this RV real estate if your community, or that of one of you
+provide that home base for your travels.
+Don’t overlook this RV real estate if your community, or that of one of you

 relatives, or a location where you always wanted to be, looks favorably upon